-Our escalation procedure and Supplier Compliance Committee are in place to review progress on collective action plans and other concerns that have been raised.
-If Whistleblowing concerns are raised internally or through SafeCall about forced, child or other forms of modern forms of slavery, they would brought for review by the Supplier Compliance Committee.
+Our Supplier Compliance Committee would also be the appropriate forum for any whistleblowing concerns to be discussed, whether raised internally or through SafeCall, about forced, child or other forms of modern forms of slavery.
 The Supplier Compliance Committee meets monthly (or ad hoc for the most serious cases) to review any escalations.